benkuly/trixnity/README.md

 - [trixnity-core](/trixnity-core) contains the model and serialization stuff for Matrix.
 - [trixnity-olm](/trixnity-olm) implements the wrappers of the E2E-olm-library [libolm](https://gitlab.matrix.org/matrix-org/olm) for Kotlin JVM/Android/JS/Native.
+It also ships the
+  olm binaries for Android packages and Windows/Linux binaries on JVM and Native packages.
 - [trixnity-api-client](/trixnity-api-client) provides tools for api client modules.
 - [trixnity-api-server](/trixnity-api-server) provides tools for api server modules.
 - [trixnity-clientserverapi-*](/trixnity-clientserverapi) provides modules to use